 Rates: Prices are between $55.50-$79.50 per person.
 Sheets and towels are included but there is an extra $2 room fee

-This Turtle Bay neighborhood Hotel believes that everyone should have the right to travel, and that starts with creating more affordable accommodation options.
-That’s why this Midtown East establishment has created thoughtful, efficient, stream line designs that are not only appealing, but economical.
+Pod 51 believes that everyone should have the right to travel, and that starts with creating more affordable accommodation options.
+That’s why this Midtown East establishment has created thoughtful, efficient, streamlined designs that are not only appealing but economical.
 Here, non-essentials have been stripped away, to create a minimalist feel and, something everyone loves, a lower price.
-The guest experience is also enhanced by an assortment of social programs, offered through the hotel, that create a more authentic, New York City experience.
+The guest experience is also enhanced by an assortment of social programs, offered through the hotel, that creates a more authentic, New York City experience.

 Address: 230 E 51st Street, Manhattan, New York